- Native to Europe.

 - Seeds can contaminate clover and other crop seeds.

-- Known host for several plant diseases spread by aphids including alfalfa mosaic virus and tobacco mosaic virus.
+- Host for plant diseases including alfalfa mosaic virus and tobacco mosaic virus.